-- Ensure that trade agreements include appropriate provisions to strengthen cooperation in the field of conformity assessment procedures; - Ensure that trade agreements contain a dedicated Pharmaceutical-specific Chapter or Annex promoting the elimination of duplicative and unnecessarily burdensome conformity assessment procedures; - Include a commitment for parties to consider the request to recognise the results of conformity assessment procedures conducted in the other Party's territory, including a request for the negotiation of an agreement with respect to GMPs; and - Include a commitment for the protection of confidential business information with respect to inspection reports.
+- ✓ Ensure that trade agreements include appropriate provisions to strengthen cooperation in the field of conformity assessment procedures; - ✓ Ensure that trade agreements contain a dedicated Pharmaceutical-specific Chapter or Annex promoting the elimination of duplicative and unnecessarily burdensome conformity assessment procedures; - ✓ Include a commitment for Parties to consider the request to recognise the results of conformity assessment procedures conducted in the other Party's territory, including the commitment to negotiate a mutual recognition agreement with respect to GMP inspections; and - ✓ Include a commitment for the protection of confidential business information with respect to inspection reports.

-The IGBA looks forward to engaging more closely with negotiators and stakeholders, and stands ready to provide more detailed information on its positions and on how it considers that its objectives with respect to recognition of compliance inspections could best be achieved.
+The IGBA looks forward to continuing its engagement with negotiators and stakeholders, and is prepared to provide more detailed information on its positions and on how it considers that its objectives with respect to recognition of compliance inspections could be best achieved.